Yorafa/coursenote/public/content/mat301/Permutation Group.md

 **Permutation Group** of a set $A$: a set of permutations of $A$ forms a group with respect to the composition.

+- Every permutation of a finite set is a product of disjoint cycles or a cycle.
+- The **order** of a permutation of a finite set written in disjoint cycle form is the **lcm** of the lengths of the cycles.
+- Every permutation in $S_n, n > 1$ is a product of 2-cycles

+## Cycle

 A **cycle** $\alpha = (a_1a_2\cdots a_k)$ is a permutation satisfied:

 - $\{a_1,\cdots, a_k\}$ is the **support** of cycle